narcispr/mini_bot/README.md

 The Arduino code is responsible for controlling the motors and reading the sensors.
 It can be found in the [arduino](arduino) directory.
 To upload the code to your Arduino board, open the `firmware.ino` file in the Arduino IDE and upload it to your board.

 ### Raspberry Pi Code
 The Raspberry Pi code is responsible for higher-level functions such as image processing and navigation.
 A ROS2 package is available in this repository.
 To use it, you will need to have ROS2 installed on your Raspberry Pi.
+ROS2 Jazzy has been the one used for testing, but other versions may work as well.

-There is another repository with the MiniBot2 description available at [https://github.com/narcispr/mini_bot_description](https://github.com/narcispr/mini_bot_description).
+There is another repository with the MiniBot description available at [https://github.com/narcispr/mini_bot_description](https://github.com/narcispr/mini_bot_description).

 ## To be done